gkovacs/cfy/readme.md

 ### yfy_node

 `yfy_node` transforms a nodeback-style function into a promise which can be yielded within a generator.
+If the callback has multiple results, only the first one will be output (the error parameter will not be included).
+(Use `yfy_multi_node` if you need all the results).

 ```javascript
 function add_async_node(x, y, nodeback) {